College-age Students’ Dental, Vision Coverage May End with School Year

 - The starting date of the semester if the semester is not completed and no proof of attendance is provided, or the end of the third month following the month that the last semester was completed, whichever is later;

 - The end of the third month following the month in which they complete course requirements for graduation; or

 - The end of the month in which they reach age 25.

 The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) requires most employers sponsoring group health plans to offer employees and their covered dependents the opportunity for temporary “continuation coverage” at group rates in certain instances where coverage under the employer-sponsored plan would otherwise end.

 The dental and vision care benefits your dependent may continue are the same benefits you receive as an active employee.
 COBRA requires that your child have the opportunity to continue coverage for up to 36 months.
 The cost of COBRA coverage is the full premium (both the employer and employee shares) plus a 2 percent administrative fee.
 The 2019 monthly COBRA rates for individual coverage are: $23.41 for dental and $3.16 for vision.

 Under COBRA, the employee or dependent is responsible for informing the Employee Benefits Division (EBD) of the state Department of Civil Service (DCS) within 60 days of when the dependent loses eligibility.
 If you do not notify EBD within that time, regardless of the reason, the dependent will not be entitled to COBRA continuation coverage.

-For more information about COBRA continuation coverage, visit the DCS website at https://www.cs.ny.gov/employee-benefits.
+For more information about COBRA continuation coverage, visit the DCS web site at www.cs.ny.gov/employee-benefits..
 Follow the prompts to NYSHIP Online, and then select Other Benefits to access the Dental Plan Certificate Book and NYS Vision Plan Book, or you may call the DCS at 518-457-5754 or 1-800-833-4344.